 Remember to frame your questions in an open-ended way that allows an interviewee to speak freely.
 Let them answer the question in their own way, because only then will you get to the root of what really makes your target audience tick.

-Some simple questions to discover their goals through interviews can be:
+4 simple questions to ask if you want to discover their goals through an interview can be:

 - “What are your goals in your role?”